-Chair Daniel Harrison Director of Graduate Studies James Hepokoski (469 College, 432.2985, dgs.music@yale.edu) Professors Richard Cohn (on leave [Sp]), Margot Fassler [F], Michael Friedmann (Adjunct), Daniel Harrison, James Hepokoski, Richard Lalli (Adjunct), Patrick McCreless, Ellen Rosand, Michael Veal (on leave [F]), Craig Wright (on leave [Sp]) Associate Professors Kathryn Alexander (Adjunct), David Cohen (Visiting [F]), Ian Quinn, Sarah Weiss Assistant Professors Seth Brodsky, Brian Kane, Michael Klingbeil (Adjunct), Gundula Kreuzer, Ève Poudrier Fields of Study Fields include music theory and music history.
+Chair Daniel Harrison Director of Graduate Studies Gundula Kreuzer (Stoeckel, 203.432.2985, dgs.music@yale.edu) Professors Kathryn Alexander (Adjunct), Richard Cohn, Michael Friedmann (Adjunct), Daniel Harrison, Paul Hawkshaw (Adjunct), James Hepokoski (on leave [F]), Richard Lalli (Adjunct), Robert Mealy (Adjunct), Patrick McCreless (on leave [Sp]), Ellen Rosand (on leave [Sp]), Gary Tomlinson (Visiting), Michael Veal, Craig Wright Associate Professors Robert Holzer (Adjunct), Gundula Kreuzer, Ian Quinn (on leave), Markus Rathey (Adjunct), Sarah Weiss (on leave) Assistant Professors Seth Brodsky, Brian Kane (on leave), Michael Klingbeil (Adjunct), Ève Poudrier Fields of Study Fields include music history, music theory, and ethnomusicology.
 (Students interested in performance or composition should apply to the Yale School of Music.)
 Special Admissions Requirements Previous training in music theory or music history is required.
 Samples of the applicant's previous work such as extended papers, advanced exercises, and analyses must be submitted.
 The GRE General Test is required by the Graduate School.
 Applicants whose native language is not English must take the Test of English as a Foreign Language (TOEFL).
 Special Requirements for the Ph.D.
 Degree Two years of course work, comprising a minimum of fourteen courses.
 Eleven are graduate seminars within the Department of Music; one is Readings for Qualifying Examination, normally taken during the final term of course work.
 With DGS approval, the remaining two may be graduate seminars, or non-introductory undergraduate courses, in other departments or schools within the University.
 A student must receive four Honors grades in departmental seminars in order to proceed to the qualifying examination, administered at the beginning of the third year.
 Reading proficiency in two languages - German and either French or Italian - is demonstrated by examinations (with dictionary access) offered at the beginning of each term.
 Third-year students attend a weekly prospectus/dissertation seminar.
 Approval of the dissertation prospectus admits a student to candidacy, provided that all other requirements are met.
 Only students admitted to candidacy can continue into the fourth year of study.
 The faculty considers teaching to be essential to the professional preparation of graduate students in Music.
 Students in Music participate in the Teaching Fellows Program in their third and fourth years.
 Combined Ph.D.
-Program: Music and Renaissance Studies The Department of Music offers, in conjunction with the Renaissance Studies program, a combined Ph.D. in Music and Renaissance Studies.
+Program: Music and Renaissance Studies The Department of Music offers, in conjunction with the Renaissance Studies Program, a combined Ph.D. in Music and Renaissance Studies.
 For further details, see Renaissance Studies.
 Master's Degrees M.Phil.
 See Degree Requirements under Policies and Regulations.